 If you love eggplant, try my delicious and super easy Grilled Ginataang Talong with Malunggay, Grilled Eggplant with Coconut Milk, or the classic Tortang Talong.

-What is Ensaladang Talong:
+What is Ensaladang Talong

 Grilled Ensaladang Talong or eggplant is a popular vegetable and side dish to Filipinos.
-It has long been a common dish on the Filipino table because of the dish’s simplicity and delicious smoky flavor.
+It has long been a common dish on the Filipino table because of the dish's simplicity and delicious smoky flavor.
+Alternative ways for grilling eggplant without a grill are provided below.

-How Ensaladang Talong is made:
+How Ensaladang Talong is made

 Filipinos place the eggplants (popularly know as Talong in the Philippines) on a hot coal fire.
 After it's finished cooking, some love it with the skin on, but it's commonly removed because the skin is bitter especially if it's grilled too much.

-Why is Ensaladang Talong unique?:
+Why is Ensaladang Talong unique?

 - If you don't have calamansi or lemon, lime works as well.